What is the gpresult Command? How to Use It Effectively

 2. Computer Settings:

-• Displays applied security policies, startup scripts, and network settings.
+• It includes details on security policies, startup scripts, and network configurations that are in effect.

 3. Inherited GPOs:

-• Shows GPOs that have been inherited from parent organizational units (OUs).
+• This part highlights any GPOs that have been inherited from parent organizational units (OUs).

 4. Errors or Warnings: